fgnt/speaker_reassignment/README.md

 # Usage

-Assuming, you have a JSON file `hyp.json` with the segments (see next section for the content), you can run the reassignments with the following commands:
+Assuming, you have a JSON file `hyp.json` with the segments (see "Input format" section later in this readme for the content), you can run the reassignments with the following commands:

 ```bash
 python -m speaker_reassignment sc hyp.json  # Just spectral clustering